maarten-pennings/WordClock/README.md

 This clock is made for the Dutch language.

 At the back side there are three user parts.
-There is the signaling LED, a user button and a micro USB connector.
+There is the status LED, a user button and a micro USB connector.

 ![User parts](imgs/mechanics.jpg)

-The signaling LED has two functions, described in more detail in the software chapter.
+The status LED has multiple functions, described in more detail in the "Normal operation" section below.
-Firstly, at startup, it blinks rapidly to signal that the user can press the button to enter configuration mode.
+It blinks rapidly to signal that the user can press the button to enter configuration mode.
-When running the clock app, the signaling LED should be off (indicating WiFi connected and thus correct time).
-When the signaling LED is on this indicates that the WordClock is searching for a WiFi net to connect to.
+In configuration mode it blinks slowly.
+In normal mode it is on when searching for WiFi or off when WiFi is connected.

 The button also has two functions.
-Firstly, at startup, when the signaling LED is blinking, a press on the button enters configuration mode.
+Firstly, at startup, when the status LED is blinking, a press on the button enters configuration mode.
 When running the clock app, pressing the button toggles between normal clock mode and demo mode (15× speed).

 Finally the USB connector has dual use.